irenecheung0/multimedia_dashboard_asg/README.md

 - docker-compose.yml: Docker Compose configuration for the services.
 - requirements.txt: List of Python dependencies.
 - start.sh: Shell script to run the data ingestion and Streamlit app.
-- data/: Directory containing the data files (netflix_users.csv).
+- data/: Directory containing the data files
 - app.py: Program containing the Streamlit app.